 Redfield is a tiny town located in the state of New York.
 With a population of 482 people and just one neighborhood, Redfield is the 892nd largest community in New York.

-As is often the case in a small town, Redfield doesn't have a public transportation system that people use for their commute.
+Redfield is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

-The per capita income in Redfield in 2022 was $28,309, which is low income relative to New York, and lower middle income relative to the rest of the US.
-This equates to an annual income of $113,236 for a family of four.
+The per capita income in Redfield in 2022 was $36,608, which is lower middle income relative to New York, and middle income relative to the rest of the US.
+This equates to an annual income of $146,432 for a family of four.
 However, Redfield contains both very wealthy and poor people as well.

 The people who call Redfield home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Redfield residents report their race to be White.
-Important ancestries of people in Redfield include Irish, English, French Canadian, French, and Italian.
+Important ancestries of people in Redfield include English, Irish, German, French Canadian, and Polish.

 The most common language spoken in Redfield is English.
 Other important languages spoken here include German/Yiddish and West Germanic languages.